elastic/integrations/docs/developer_workflow_promote_release_integration.md

 * There is a PR open to the [Package Storage/snapshot](https://github.com/elastic/package-storage/tree/snapshot/packages) with your built integration.
 This will be done automatically by the Integrations repository CI when it detects an unreleased version of your package in the Integrations repository.
 * You have a fork of `https://github.com/elastic/package-storage` in your account.
+* Setup a Github token and place the hash in `$HOME/.elastic/github.token`.

 ## Steps